Carbium API

 }

 The useful signal is mixed availability.
-Your app can compare the successful providers, ignore route misses that are not relevant to the chosen path, and only fail the user flow when no acceptable route remains.
+Your app can compare successful routes, ignore route misses that are not relevant to the chosen path, and only fail the user flow when no acceptable route remains.

 The older v1 provider-specific paths use this parameter family: